Get Your MoJo back!

 Basically, this new wave of self-care involves reclaiming your time, and attention.
 (Heck, even some of Instagram’s very creators have logged off forever!)

-While opting out of all social media likely isn’t going to happen for most of us in 2019, back-to-basics wellness revamp is a chance to get back to what made you fall in love with self-care, to begin with.
+While opting out of all social media likely isn’t going to happen for most of us in 2019, a back-to-basics wellness revamp is a chance to get back to what made you fall in love with self-care, to begin with.